dezeraecox/website/content/gallery/speaker-2.md

 # buttons:
 #   - i18n: view # i18n key (see i18n directory, see https://gohugo.io/functions/i18n/)
 #     icon: view # optional: use an icon from icons.yaml
-#     newTab: true # optional: controls if url should be opened in new tab
+#     newTab: false # optional: controls if url should be opened in new tab
 #     url: ""
 #   - i18n: code
 #     icon: code